Saptarshi-Bagchi/GPT-Image-Generator/README.md

-# GPT Image Generator
+# ✨ GPT Image Generator

 A full-stack image generator powered by OpenAI's `gpt-image-1` model.
 Generated images are uploaded to Cloudinary and their gallery records are saved in MongoDB.

-## Requirements
+## ⚙️ Tech Stack

-- Node.js 18 or later
+- Node.js 18
+- Vite
+- OpenAI
+- Cloudinary
-- An OpenAI API key, Cloudinary account, and MongoDB connection string
+- MongoDB

-## Setup
+## 🛠️ Setup

 Install dependencies in each app: